SebastianIdesis/Patient_specificif_model_Stroke-2022-/README.md

 # Effective_Connectivity_Stroke

-Calculate Effective Connectivity (Whole-Brain Hopf model) in a stroke dataset as in Idesis et al (2022).
+Calculate Effective Connectivity (Whole-Brain Hopf model) and derived metrics in a stroke dataset as in Idesis et al (2022).

 These scripts use MATLAB.
 They were tested using MATLAB 2020a.
 They require no additional software packages.